 Using subcontractors / sole traders

-Because of the complexity of the new tax rules and their interaction with employee tax regulations, Heathrow cannot now directly employ a sole trader to carry out maintenance or construction work on any BAA property.
-Therefore, if a sole trader must be used then he/she will have to be employed by an agency that is itself CIS registered, such as Capita Resourcing Ltd.
+Because of the complexity of the tax rules and their interaction with employee tax regulations, Heathrow cannot directly employ a sole trader to carry out maintenance or construction work on any property belonging to Heathrow.
+Therefore, if a sole trader must be used then he/she will have to be employed by an agency that is itself CIS registered.

 Examples of types of operations which are within CIS.
 (This list is not exhaustive!)